 How to Prepare for a Singing Audition

-A vocal audition can be a nerve-racking experience, even for famous singers who have already auditioned countless times.
+The vocal audition process can be a nerve-racking experience, even for famous singers who have already auditioned countless times.

 Due to this stress, it is easy for some best practices to slip through the cracks.